phmoraesdev/phmoraesdev/README.md

 **`Computer Science Student`**

-My name is Pedro Henrique Moraes; I am 20 years old and originally from Curitiba, Paraná.
-I am currently in my sixth semester of Computer Science at PUCPR.
-I am passionate about technology and programming, and I am seeking my first internship opportunity to apply my knowledge to real-world projects and continue growing as a developer.
+Computer Science student in the sixth semester at PUCPR, based in Curitiba, Brazil, with a strong interest in software development and problem-solving through code.
+Building a solid foundation in programming fundamentals, data structures, and algorithms, while exploring different areas of development to define a clear career path.
+Currently seeking a first internship opportunity to apply academic knowledge to real-world projects, gain hands-on experience, and grow alongside experienced developers.

 ---